wercker-labs/wercker-blog/source/posts/2013-07-25-improving-Go-build-time-with-wercker-cache.md

 Total time: 1 min 14 sec

-This means that the `go get` is 75% of my build time.
+This means that the `go get` step constitutes 75% of my build time.

 ## Wercker cache

 Wercker has a per project build cache directory that is shared betweens builds.
 A build can update the cache by writing to the `$WERCKER_CACHE_DIR` directory.
 If the build succeeds, this directory is saved when the build succeeds for future builds.
 We can levarage this to cache our Go workspace.

 ## Go workspace